Why The Ketogenic Diet Is Great For Hormone Balance

 A keto diet restricts carbohydrates to 20 to 50 grams a day.
 This helps balance insulin levels.
 Insulin is a master hormone that controls blood sugar, and when it's too high and out of balance, your sex hormone levels can drop.

 Luckily, following a ketogenic diet makes your body more "insulin sensitive."
 This means insulin is well-regulated, in balance, and used properly by your cells.
-A study published in 2005 in the Annals of Internal Medicine showed a ketogenic diet increased insulin sensitivity by 75 percent in people with diabetes.
+A study published in 2005 in the Annals of Internal Medicine showed a ketogenic diet increased insulin sensitivity by 75 percent in obese people with diabetes.
+While studies have yet to be conducted on the general population, the results are still promising.

 When you're insulin sensitive, all sorts of metabolic miracles happen.
 You stay slim and get fit more easily; you lower your risk of cardiovascular disease, Alzheimer's disease, and dementia; you tend to not have hot flashes or night sweats; and you rebuild your bone health so that you're less at risk for frailty and osteoporosis.
 Cravings become a distant memory, and you feel and look healthy and energized.